 Optimization is an ongoing process, especially when it comes to digital marketing.
-With so many tools available to test and measure, it’s important to keep testing results even after you have decided on specific channels to focus your efforts.
+With so many tools available to test and measure results, it’s important to keep testing even after you have decided on specific channels to focus your efforts.

 Even the smallest tweaks in a campaign can yield wildly different results.
 As an example, an email campaign could be producing a favorable ROI, and then a simple switch in the email sequence or a different type of subject line may boost it even more.

-If the goal is to always get the most out of your digital marketing dollars, then your marketing team needs to keep refining the campaigns across all platforms and testing new ideas, strategies, and concepts.
+If the goal is to always get the most out of your digital marketing dollars, then your marketing team needs to keep refining the campaigns across all platforms and testing new ideas, strategies and concepts.

-Most of the time, a slight change in a campaign won't result in higher expenditure, so if it produces a greater ROI than before, then you have effectively optimized your marketing budget with improved results.
+Most of the time, a slight change in a campaign won't result in higher expenditure, so if it produces a greater ROI than before, you have effectively optimized your marketing budget with improved results.

 With many online marketing initiatives, there is no direct contact with a member of the sales team, and purchases are made online.
 But if your sales funnel includes the sales team, then these must be aligned to convert leads into paying customers.
 It is only with a collaborative effort that sales and marketing can form a cohesive unit and get the results you need.

-There are many variables in play when it comes to setting and optimizing your organization's digital marketing budget and that variables can change quickly and without warning.
+There are many variables at play when it comes to setting and optimizing your organization's digital marketing budget, and these variables can change quickly and without warning.
 However, using these strategies should help to ensure your budget stretches further and is being used on the platforms that get results.